6.3: Kinetics with Enzymes

 \end{equation}

-Note that when S is not >> KS, the graph does not reach saturation and does not look hyperbolic.
+Note that when S is not >> KS, the graph does not reach saturation or look hyperbolic.
 It should be apparent from the graph that only if S >> KS (or when S is approximately 100 x > Ks) will saturation be achieved.

 The KS constant is usually called the Michaelis constant, KM.
-We will see in a bit that the KM for most enzyme-catalyzed reactions is not equal to the dissociation constant for ES, which we called KS.
+We will see in a bit that the KM for most enzyme-catalyzed reactions is not equal to the dissociation constant for ES, which we call KS.

 \begin{equation}